Donald Judd - Evening & Day Editions New York Friday, October 25, 2019 | Phillips

 American • 1928 - 1994

-Donald Judd came to critical acclaim in the 1960s with his deceptively simple, yet revolutionary, three-dimensional floor and wall objects made from new industrial materials, such as anodized aluminum, plywood and Plexiglas, which had no precedent in the visual arts.
-His oeuvre is characterized by the central constitutive elements of color, material, and space.
-Rejecting the illusionism of painting and seeking an aesthetic freed from metaphorical associations, Judd sought to explore the relationship between art object, viewer, and surrounding space with his so-called "specific objects."
-From the outset of his three-decade-long career, Judd delegated the fabrication to specialized technicians, eschewing any trace of the artist’s hand.
-Though associated with the minimalist movement, Judd rejected the term and did not wish to confine his practice to this categorization.
+Donald Judd came to critical acclaim in the 1960s with his simple, yet revolutionary, three-dimensional floor and wall objects made from new industrial materials, such as anodized aluminum, plywood and Plexiglas, which had no precedent in the visual arts.
+His oeuvre is characterized by the central constitutive elements of color, material and space.
+Rejecting the illusionism of painting and seeking an aesthetic freed from metaphorical associations, Judd sought to explore the relationship between art object, viewer and surrounding space with his so-called "specific objects."
+From the outset of his three-decade-long career, Judd delegated the fabrication to specialized technicians.
+Though associated with the minimalist movement, Judd did not wish to confine his practice to this categorization.

 View More Works